Read Time: 2 minutes

 Generally the unit cost for buying in bulk will be lower than buying individual items.
 Lower costs means a saving on expenses which can be spent elsewhere.
 The penalty is the risk that the item is not as in demand as estimated, or it is not the best fit for the office in question.
 For example, there are some pretty good promo codes for tea and coffee at Viking office supplies; visit mamma.com to see them!

 But I have worked in offices that suddenly went health-obsessed; bottled water and smoothies were the order of the day, leaving the tea and coffee gathering dust.
-However, that is the exception and most offices can be relied on to break out into violent rebellion without their tea and coffee.
+However, that is the exception and most offices can be relied on to break out into violent rebellion without their tea and coffee, which is one reason that office coffee services have stayed so popular.

 Free delivery over a certain order value is another benefit which is a more or less pervasive reward for buying in bulk.
 Of course the supplies that you have now bought need to be stored somewhere, another potential trouble spot.